-The Beginner’s Guide to the Hour of Code
+The Hour of Code is coming!
+Are you ready?
+Here’s your Beginner’s Guide to the Hour of Code!

 In case you haven’t been paying attention, computer science skills are vastly becoming some of the most in-demand skills of the twenty-first century.
 In fact, some call it a new “superpower.”